r-wambui/read-the-docs/README.md

 Select the branch, click edit and  check on active
 ```
 #### 4. Installing berkeley-db.
+Only for the projects that have used this package.

 Activate the project env created by readthedocs.
 ```
 cd checkouts/readthedocs.org/user_builds/project_name/envs